What Happens If You Get Into a Car Accident Without Insurance?

 What happens if you get into a car accident without insurance

-If you get into a car accident involving a motorist without insurance, you might still recover compensation.
-You may recover awards through:
+If you get into a car accident involving a motorist without insurance, you are still entitled to compensation.
+You may obtain a financial recovery through:

 • Your regular insurance coverage

-• Uninsured motorist coverage, which Florida Statutes § 627.727 requires every auto insurance company to offer customers
+• Uninsured motorist coverage, which Florida Statutes § 627.727 requires every auto insurance company to offer policyholders

-How do We Decide Whether to Seek Insurance Coverage or File a Lawsuit?
+How does a Lawyer Decide Whether to Seek Insurance Coverage or File a Lawsuit?

 • Whether you have uninsured or underinsured motorist coverage